Design a career that works for you

 If you have the kind of mind that moves quickly from the `mystifying’ experience itself to wondering how it was done and wanting to do it yourself, then the Multimedia Production Program at Lethbridge College could put you on the path to a career in the new media industry.

 There is a required practicum component to this program.
 The College dictates the legal terms and conditions governing the practicum experience.
-Failure by the student to accept by way of legal contract and abide by these terms and conditions will result in non-completion of the program.

 In your final semester, you will gain hands-on industry experience through a 120-hour internship.